Monthly Feature Story-March 2018-Doll Festival(Hina-matsuri)

 Cultural Tips – Doll Festival (Hina-matsuri)

-March 3rd is known as a doll festival (hina-matsuri).
-It is a traditional custom where a set of special dolls dressed like medieval court nobles are displayed.
-They are usually set up on a stepped platform covered with a red carpet.
-The doll festival has been the occasion to ward off misfortune and pray for young girls’ healthy growth and happiness.
+March 3rd is known as the doll festival (hina-matsuri).
+It is a traditional custom to display a set of special dolls dressed like medieval court nobles.
+They are usually set up on miniature steps covered with a red carpet.
+The doll festival is the opportunity to ward off misfortune and pray for young girls’ healthy growth and happiness.

 The doll festival is said to have begun in the Heian Period, which started in 794 and ended in 1185.
 It was a time when people believed that dolls had the power to drive away evil spirits.